BlockApps STRATO Takes Off At American Airlines HackWars 2018

 - What’s your apps UI/ functionality?

-Initial teams building blockchain applications were unfamiliar with BlockApps STRATO, but upon realizing how easy it was to spin up and deploy nodes, it soon became a popular platform for Hack War developers.
+Initial teams building blockchain applications were unfamiliar with BlockApps STRATO.
+Still, upon realizing how easy it was to spin up and deploy nodes, it soon became a popular platform for Hack War developers.

 Teams were incorporating blockchain in a wide array of potential blockchain use cases.